 Starting Friday, March 27, only those employees who have been identified as essential; whose job functions require them to report to campus; and whose supervisors have approved them continuing to work on campus should be at UCF.
 Only essential employees who meet all three of these criteria will have key card access to campus buildings.
 If you are unsure about how this applies to you, talk to your supervisor about what the “stay at home” order entails.

 Starting Friday, March 27, through April 9, UCF will provide paid administrative leave to employees who are unable to work on campus and unable to work remotely.
 This leave applies to faculty, administrative and USPS employees.
-Beginning April 1, when the federal Families First Coronavirus Response Act takes effect, faculty and staff — along with eligible OPS employees — may qualify for emergency leave.
+With the federal Families First Coronavirus Response Act now in effect, faculty and staff — along with eligible OPS employees — may qualify for emergency leave.
 All other faculty, administrative, and USPS employees who do not qualify for the federal aid and who cannot work remotely will be provided administrative leave.
 Employees not available for work due to illness or personal time must take sick or annual leave per UCF policy.

 More detailed guidance about the federal legislation will be shared soon with employees, supervisors and HR liaisons.

-What is UCF doing to ensure the campus is safe?
+What is UCF doing to help prevent COVID-19 on campus?

 UCF has been taking precautions to prevent the spread of COVID-19 since January and encouraging members of the UCF community to do the same.